Sunnyshineshow/Sunnyshineshow/README.md

 Feel free to look around if you find anything interesting.

-Anyway, here's an image of Shibuya Kanon
+Anyway, here's an image of Shibuya Kanon.

 ![ShibuyaKanon](https://media1.tenor.com/m/tHswBoYy_HIAAAAC/kanon-shibuya-love-live.gif)
 <!--
 **Sunnyshineshow/Sunnyshineshow** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.